-- Possess sufficient breadth or depth of specialist knowledge in the discipline to develop teaching, reach-out and research programmes. - Able to make informed judgments on complex issues in specialist fields, often in the absence of complete data. - Possess the qualities and transferable skills necessary for the exercise of personal responsibility and largely autonomous initiative in complex and unpredictable situations, in professional or equivalent environments.
+- Possess sufficient breadth or depth of specialist knowledge in the discipline to develop teaching, reach-out and research programmes. - Broad and up to date understanding of clinical and consultation skills. - The ability to contribute to the teaching of clinical skills within a range of curricula. - Able to make informed judgements on complex issues in specialist fields, often in the absence of complete data. - Possess the qualities and transferable skills necessary for the exercise of personal responsibility and largely autonomous initiative in complex and unpredictable situations, in professional or equivalent environments.